Training

 Win qualified candidates from competitors by showing them a career at your company – instead of just a job.
 Create a compelling employee value proposition that encourages workers to imagine a future with your organization.

-Screen Shot 2022-03-29 at 8.21.42 AM(Caterpillar's career page (CAT) demonstrates the use of modern technology and communicates a clear vision for the future, for example.)
+Screen Shot 2022-03-29 at 8.21.42 AM(The Caterpillar career page (CAT) demonstrates the use of modern technology and communicates a clear vision for the future, for example.)

 The future is digital.
 Knowing how to use modern manufacturing tools is a valuable skill set for frontline workers to have.
 Employees are excited to use digital tools because they improve the way they work, but it’s also an opportunity to gain modern skillsets.